This is a guest post by Andrew Konovalskyi, Lead iOS Developer at Heatherglade Game Studio in partnership with AppFollow.

 - We started off by optimizing our new game for English and Russian-speaking audiences

-- We did keyword research – discovered the most popular search queries and implemented them into our game metadata
+- We did app store keyword research – discovered the most popular search queries and implemented them into our game metadata

 - We monitored our competitors and learned what keywords and CTA’s they use